 The mobs themselves spawn with an invisibility effect, but are on fire.
 Blights have a purple fire effect at all times which makes them easy to identify, even if submerged in water.

-By default, blights drop more heart containers than standard mobs (0-2) and ten times the XP.
+By default, blights drop more heart containers than standard mobs (0-2 each by default, instead of a small chance of getting one) and ten times the XP.
 Blights have a variety of config options available, and can even be disabled entirely if that's what you want.

 A difficulty bar will appear on your HUD from time-to-time (there's also a keybinding to show it).
 This bar actually has two parts, although you can't tell in most cases.
 The upper part of the bar (the largest part) is the Area Difficulty at your location.
 You may see this portion grow when near other players on a server, or when using a distance-based mode.
 The lower part is your Player Difficulty.
 That's the difficulty your player accumulates over time, which is used to calculate Area Difficulty in most cases.

 Scaling Health includes a couple of commands.
 These are good for testing, goofing off, and working around bugs...
 If the player is not specified, the command uses the sender.